happner/happner-suite/packages/happn-cluster/README.md

 Array of happn paths or path masks that will be replicated throughout the cluster.

 #### config.timing:
-Contians the timing for variables related to membership, keepAlives,stabilisation, and health reporting **NB.** These keepAlive ,keepAliveThreshold, and memberRefresh are set fairly long (around 5 seconds) by default, for regular use.
+Contains the timing for variables related to membership, keepAlives,stabilisation, and health reporting **NB.** These keepAlive ,keepAliveThreshold, and memberRefresh are set fairly long (around 5 seconds) by default, for regular use.
 For testing purposes, it is recommended to shorten them as required, as well as config.keepAliveThreshold (above)

 ##### config.timing.stabiliseTimeout